Major Section: RULE-CLASSES

 Roughly speaking, the effect of adding such a rule is to inform the

-has the type described by the
+ACL2 typing mechanism that pat has the type described by the

 conclusion, when the hypotheses are true.
 In particular, the type

-is within the union of the types described by the several
+of pat is within the union of the types described by the several

 disjuncts.
-The ``type described by'' (equal pat vari)
+The ``type described by'' (equal pat vari) is the type

-of vari
+of vari.

 More operationally, when asked to determine the type of a term that

-, ACL2 will first attempt to establish the
+is an instance of pat, ACL2 will first attempt to establish the

 hypotheses.
 This is done by type reasoning alone, not rewriting!